drshahizan/research-design/profile/batch2/LeynzSahak/readme.md

 Additionally, I am a highly motivated Safety and Health Trainer with over 15 years of experience conducting in-house training, developing training modules, and performing training assessments.
 As a Freelance Trainer with more than 8 years of experience, I have developed and conducted training for certified training providers, demonstrating adaptability to different learning styles based on the subject matter.

 ## Educations
-currently pursuing a **Master in Data Science** at Universiti Teknologi Malaysia,  Johor Bahru to deepen my understanding and expertise in this field.
+Currently pursuing a **Master in Data Science** at Universiti Teknologi Malaysia,  Johor Bahru to deepen my understanding and expertise in this field.
 <br>

 - 🎓 **Doctor of Philosophy in Chemical Engineering**, Universiti Teknologi Malaysia,  Johor Bahru